PolyCatDev/PolyCatDev/README.md

 # Hi, I'm PolyCat

-Just an artist and programmer that likes penguins and hot chocolate
+An artist and programmer that likes penguins and hot chocolate

 <table>
 <tr>